Shubham-kpl/MonitorBee/README.md

 ### Frontend

+-     Nav Bar

+-     uniformity in color scheme of page

 -     footer (contributors of project) ✅

 -     separate input image/video section ✅

 -     remove welcome BUZZER video   ✅

--     uniformity in color scheme of page

 -     if possible, change the url (based on different sections) when we navigate up and down (manually)